Employer Pull Notice EPN Program General Information

 - An EPN contact person should be appointed and placed in charge of maintaining the security of department record information.

-- Any changes in information contained in your application/contract (INF 1105) must be made to the department within 10 days of the occurrence (PDF).
+- Any changes to information in your application (INF 1104) must be made to the department within 10 days of the occurrence on the (INF 4).

 - File Transfer